At a glance: Medicare health insurance in Alabama

 Medicare enrollment in Alabama

-As of November 2018, 1,026,654 Alabama residents were enrolled in Medicare.
-That’s nearly 21 percent of the state’s total population, compared with a little more than 18 percent of the United States population enrolled in Medicare.
+As of mid-2020, there were 1,057,747 people enrolled in Medicare in Alabama.
+That’s more than 21 percent of the state’s total population, compared with a little less than 19 percent of the United States population enrolled in Medicare.
+Alabama’s higher-than-average Medicare enrollment is due in part to the fact that a higher-than-average number of people under the age of 65 are enrolled in Medicare in Alabama.

-Medicare covers most Americans who are age 65 or older, and it also covers disabled Americans.
-Nationwide, 84 percent of Medicare beneficiaries are eligible due to their age, but in Alabama, just 77 percent of Medicare beneficiaries are eligible due to being at least 65 years old.
-The other 23 percent are eligible due to a disability.
+Medicare covers most Americans who are age 65 or older, and it also covers disabled Americans under the age of 65.
+Nationwide, 85 percent of Medicare beneficiaries are eligible due to their age, but in Alabama, just 78 percent of Medicare beneficiaries are eligible due to being at least 65 years old.
+For the other 22 percent, Medicare enrollment is due to disability (including ALS or kidney failure, as well as any other disability that has lasted at least two years).

-Alabama is tied with Kentucky and Mississippi for the highest percentage of disabled Medicare beneficiaries in the country.
-If we also consider the US territories, 31 percent of Medicare beneficiaries in American Samoa are eligible due to a disability, and Puerto Rico is tied with Alabama, with 23 percent of Medicare beneficiaries eligible due to disability.
+Alabama is tied with Arkansas, Kentucky and Mississippi for the highest percentage of disabled Medicare beneficiaries in the country.
+If we also consider the U.S. territories, 31 percent of Medicare beneficiaries in American Samoa are eligible due to a disability, and Puerto Rico is tied with Alabama, with 22 percent of Medicare beneficiaries eligible due to disability.

 Medicare Advantage in Alabama

-Thirty-six percent of Alabama Medicare beneficiaries were enrolled in a private Medicare Advantage plan in 2017.
-Nationwide, the average was 33 percent.
-The remaining 64 percent of the state’s Medicare beneficiaries had opted instead for coverage under Original Medicare.
+Thirty-seven percent of Alabama Medicare beneficiaries were enrolled in private Medicare Advantage plans in 2018.
+Nationwide, the average was 34 percent.
+The remaining 66 percent of the state’s Medicare beneficiaries had opted instead for coverage under Original Medicare.
+But by mid-2020, nearly 46 percent of the people with Medicare in Alabama were enrolled in private plans (ie, Medicare Advantage, as opposed to Original Medicare).
+The increase in Medicare Advantage enrollment has been a steady trend in most states over the last several years.

 The availability of Medicare Advantage plans depends on where a person lives.
-There are 67 counties in Alabama, and the number of Medicare Advantage plans for sale in each county ranges from seven (Choctaw, Cleburne, Conecuh, Covington, Greene, Hale, Marion, Washington, and Wilcox counties) to 31 plans in Shelby County.
+There are 67 counties in Alabama, and the number of Medicare Advantage plans for sale in each county ranges from seven in Cleburne and Greene counties, to 37 in Shelby County.
 It’s not a coincidence that the most populated counties have a higher number of available plans, as insurers tend to gravitate to areas where there is a large population.

-Starting in 2019, there’s a Medicare Advantage open enrollment period (January 1 to March 31) during which people who are already enrolled in Medicare Advantage plans can switch to a different Medicare Advantage plan or drop their Medicare Advantage plan and enroll in Original Medicare instead.
-People who have Original Medicare can switch to Medicare Advantage during the annual open enrollment period in the fall (October 15 to December 7), with coverage effective January 1.
+There’s also a Medicare Advantage open enrollment period (January 1 to March 31) during which people who are already enrolled in Medicare Advantage plans can switch to a different Medicare Advantage plan or drop their Medicare Advantage plans and enroll in Original Medicare instead.

 Medigap in Alabama